What is Share Controller?

 Use any browser that supports Mixer FTL for the best experience.
-You can check that a stream is using low latency by going to the channel page and clicking Settings the volume control for the video.
-You’ll see a toggle indicating that it’s a “Low latency” stream.
-We’ve had good results with Edge, Chrome, and Firefox.
+You can check that a stream is using low latency by going to the channel page and clicking Settings cog wheel in the video player controls.
+You’ll see a check box indicating that it’s a “Low latency” stream.

 What controllers are supported?

 In addition to the on-screen controller that appears when you start sharing you can connect a physical controller and use that if you prefer.
 We haven’t tested all controllers but we have tried it out with Xbox One, Xbox 360, and even the Steam controller connected to Windows 10.

 Because we’re making use of the standard Gamepad API supported by most modern browsers it should work with any controller that you can successfully connect to your machine.
 Please share your experiences with different controllers on our Feedback Site